 - Another system was introduced instead, the heirloom items.
 These items can be passed between any character on the same account and server and scale with the characters level.
 Some of them even change armor type to cover the fact that several classes get a new armor type to use at level 40 (leather->mail and mail->plate).

 - There's also (with the second expansion) Quel'Delar.
 Okay, it's always a sword, but in game terms what's far more important is that when it is finally gained after a long quest chain, it "adapts to its wielder" and you can choose what stats it has, which matters more than the actual physical shape it takes.
-(If you can't use a sword at all, you'll get a different weapon of equal power that I guess they just had lying around.)
+(But if you can't use a sword at all, you'll get a different weapon of equal power from the Argent Crusade's arsenal.)

-- The Komato GEN2 Pre-Loader uses nanotech to assemble its ammo on the fly, allowing its wielder to open fire with anything — from machineguns to death beams to the MPFB Devastator — with absolutely no warning beforehand.
-The same can be said of the Tasen replica wielded by Iji herself.
+- Iji: The Komato GEN2 Pre-Loader uses nanotech to assemble its ammo on the fly, allowing its wielder to open fire with anything — from machineguns to death beams to the MPFB Devastator — with absolutely no warning beforehand.
+The same can be said of the Tasen replica wielded by the protagonist herself.

 - Kingdom Hearts

-- Keyblades do this in two different ways - first, swapping keychains around gives it a new "look" based on a certain world or character, with different bonuses in terms of strength / reach / magic.
-When the Birth by Sleep characters showed up, things started getting crazier.
+- Keyblades do this in two different ways - first, swapping keychains gives it a new "look" based on a certain world or character, with different bonuses in terms of strength / reach / magic.
+When the Birth by Sleep characters showed up, things started getting wilder.

 - Lingering Will's Keyblade changes from a BFS, to a whip, to a bow and arrow, to a giant cannon, to a HOVERCYCLE!
 Seriously.◊ Terra, by contrast, can only use the cannon and cycle modes as a playable character.

-- Keyblades in general can do this, although only the Birth By Sleep characters know how to make use of it so far.
-Each Keyblade seems to have their own specific extra shapes based one or two specific keychains - Terra's bike / cannon / etc are all based around either Eartshaker or Ends of the Earth, whether or not you're actually using them in battle.
+- Keyblades in general can do this, although only the Birth By Sleep characters and Sora as of Kingdom Hearts III know how to do so.
+Each Keyblade seems to have certain extra shapes based one or two specific keychains - Terra's bike / cannon / etc are all based around either Earthshaker or Ends of the Earth, whether or not he's actually using them at the moment.

-- Now in the Final Mix version of Birth by Sleep, the new bonus boss No Heart, the data of Master Xehanort in his prime, can change his Keyblade into shin guards, a large claw, an arm cannon, a floating shield and even a large pair of wings.
+- In the Final Mix version of Birth by Sleep, the new bonus boss No Heart, the data of Master Xehanort in his prime, can change his Keyblade into shin guards, a large claw, an arm cannon, a floating shield and even a large pair of wings.